Creating Strong Passwords

 A Word About “Security Questions” anchor link

-Beware of the “security questions” that websites use to confirm your identity.
+Be careful with the “security questions” that some websites use to confirm your identity.
 Honest answers to these questions are often publicly discoverable facts that a determined adversary can easily find and use to bypass your password entirely.

 Instead, give fictional answers that no one knows but you.
 For example, if the security question asks: